test-ersp-site/test-site/README.md

-## Welcome to Professor Tim Sherwood's ERSP Group
+## Welcome to Professor Sherwood's ERSP Group

 We are second year CS/CE undergraduates working in Professor Sherwood's [ArchLab](https://www.arch.cs.ucsb.edu/prof-sherwood/).
 Our project is about ....